alexa-samples/skill-sample-node-js-build-scale-test/Lab3.md

   33. Click ':zap: Test' button
   34. On the top right you should see 'Status: 200'
   35. Make sure the 'Response Body' is '{}'
-  36. There will be an item in you DynamoDB table with 'test-invoke-request' as it's 'FactId'
+  36. There will be an item in your DynamoDB table with 'test-invoke-request' as its 'FactId'

 --------